muniworth/fp-onboarding/FunctionalProgramming/README.md

-Create a operator `(>>)` (pronounced "then") that sequences two monadic computations, ignoring the result of the first computation and returning the result of the second, analogous to the semicolon in imperative programming
+Create a operator `(>>)` (pronounced "then") that sequences two monadic computations, ignoring the result of the first computation and returning the result of the second, analogous to semicolons in imperative programming
 languages:
 ```Haskell
 (>>) :: Monad m => m a -> m b -> m b